PoojaGo99/Gokhale-MADA-Project/README.md

 # Getting started

-This is a Github template repository.
-The best way to get it and start using it is [by following these steps.](https://help.github.com/en/articles/creating-a-repository-from-a-template)

-Once you got the repository, you can check out the examples by executing them in order.
 First run the processing code, which will produce the processed data.
+Then run the exploratory data code (eda).
 Then run the analysis scripts, which will take the processed data and produce some results.
-Then you can run the manuscript, poster and slides example files in any order.
+Then you can run the manuscript files.
 Those files pull in the generated results and display them.
-These files also pull in references from the `bibtex` file and format them according to the CSL style.
+T hese files also pull in references from the `bibtex` file and format them according to the CSL style.